Nutrition

 14. Keto Breakfast Burger

 You might wake up hangry, but with a nourishing keto breakfast burger waiting for you as a minimal-carb breakfast, you can quell the stomach grumbling straight away.
-If it seems odd to consider burgers among your breakfast food ideas, just think of it as a sausage sandwich without all the spices, though with this recipe, there’s plenty of seasoning to add a little sausage spirit into the mix.

-Ramp it up with your favorite shakers to give it even more oomph, but watch the labels on the bottles you choose to make sure the carb content is low on those, too.
-Some seasonings sneak in sugar, which can take your low-carb intentions in the wrong direction.
+To turn this specific recipe into a more breakfast-forward dish, add low-carb toppings like avocado or eggs.
+Ramp it up with your favorite condiments to give it even more oomph, but watch the labels on the bottles you choose to make sure the carb content is low on those, too.

 15. Mini Frittatas